Skip to content

 Step 1: Configure Image Generation in Open WebUI

-1. Go to Lemonade, search for SDXL-Turbo (fast) or SDXL-Base-1.0 (higher quality), and download it.
+1. In the Lemonade GUI (http://localhost:13305), search for SDXL-Turbo (fast) or SDXL-Base-1.0 (higher quality) and download it.

 2. Go to Admin Settings → Images (http://localhost:8080/admin/settings/images)